luxtorpeda-dev/luxtorpeda/README.md

 ### Steam Deck

-* Thanks to LiamD at GamingOnLinux, luxtorpeda works with the Steam Deck!
+* Thanks to help with testing from LiamD at GamingOnLinux, luxtorpeda works with the Steam Deck!
 See more information at https://www.gamingonlinux.com/2022/03/steam-deck-using-luxtorpeda-for-morrowind-warzone-2100-and-x-com/
 * The steam deck's controller does not function in the luxtorpeda UI, but you can use the trackpad as a mouse for selections. https://github.com/luxtorpeda-dev/luxtorpeda/issues/130 is to track fixing that in the future.

 ## Supported titles